Rolls-Royce R: Schneider Trophy use

 During the 1929 race at Cowes between Great Britain and Italy, Richard Waghorn flying the Supermarine S.6 with the new Rolls-Royce R engine retained the Schneider Trophy for Great Britain with an average speed of 328.63 mph, and also gained the 50 and 100 km world speed records.
 The records were subsequently beaten when Richard Atcherley later registered higher speeds when he completed his laps of the circuit.
-The Italian team placed second and fourth using Fiat AS.3 V-12-powered Macchi M.52 aircraft.
+The Italian team placed second and fourth using Fiat AS.3 V12-powered Macchi M.52 aircraft.
 Another racing seaplane, the Fiat C.29 powered by the AS.5 engine attended the contest but did not compete.

 More comparable to the R engine was the Fiat AS.6 engine developed for the 1931 contest; effectively a coupled, double AS.5 that suffered from technical problems.
 With the assistance of Rod Banks, the AS.6 powered the Macchi M.C.72 to a new speed record for piston-powered seaplanes in 1934 of 440.6 mph, a record that still stands as of 2009.

 In 1931 the British Government withdrew financial support, but a private donation of £100,000 from Lucy, Lady Houston allowed Supermarine to compete on 13 September using the R-powered Supermarine S.6B.
 For this race the engine's rating was increased by 400 to 2300 hp.
 The Italian and French entrants however, failed to ready their aircraft and crews in time for the competition, and the remaining British team set both a new world speed record at 379 mph and, unopposed, won the trophy outright with a third consecutive victory.
 "The Flight" was wound up within weeks of the 1931 win as there were to be no more Schneider Trophy contests.
 The original Trophy is on display in the London Science Museum along with the S.6B that secured it, as well as the R engine that powered this aircraft for the subsequent airspeed record flight.